Business or pleasure? Yes.

 In alphabetical order:

-The 2018 Ford F-150 added a diesel engine to the roster, a 3.0-liter Power Stroke that puts out a whopping 440 lb-ft of torque.
-The all-new 2019 GMC Sierra will also be available with a turbodiesel.
-The Sierra, its Chevrolet Silverado kin and the Ram 1500 are new for 2019.
+The Chevrolet Silverado, GMC Sierra and Ram 1500 are all new for 2019.
+The 2018 Ford F-150 added a diesel engine to the roster, a 3.0-liter Power Stroke that puts out a whopping 440 lb-ft of torque, and the Silverado, Sierra and Ram will all be available with a turbodiesel option.

-The V8 is still king when it comes to full-size pickups, but Ford has had tremendous success with its turbocharged V6 engines and both Ford, Ram and Chevrolet now offer diesels in their light-duty trucks.
+The V8 is still king when it comes to full-size pickups, but Ford has had tremendous success with its turbocharged V6 engines, and in addition to diesel options coming, GM is going to offer a turbocharged 4-cylinder gas engine.

 Towing and Hauling